Crafts | Punched Tin Pie Plates

 - Use your hammer and nail to punch holes along the design.

 - Remove the paper when you have finished punching all the holes.

-This is a craft that has typically been used in very traditional ways with very traditional patterns.
+This is a craft that has typically been used in very traditional ways with very traditional punched tin patterns and designs.
 However, like cross stitching, embroidery and other recent trends in crafting, you have the creative freedom to stretch this craft a bit further to meet your needs (and sense of humor).
-Snarky commentaries, emoticons and texting codes used in other craft trends are all free game here, as are outlines of mustaches, zombies, and whatever else amuses you.